200.6

 1. The authority to approve the initiation of a lawsuit in the name of the

-2. The authority to settle potential or
+2. The authority to approve the initiation

-pending litigation by or against a constituent institution or the University of
+to settle potential or pending litigation by or against a constituent or

-North Carolina System, if the settlement is solely for monetary relief and the
+settlement is for monetary relief and the amount the University is to pay

-amount the University is to pay pursuant to the settlement is less than
+pursuant to the settlement is less than $250,000 or, if the University is to

-University claimed is less than $250,000.[xi]
+receive a payment, the amount the University claimed is less than $250,000.[xii]

-3. Authority to approve the political
+4. Authority to approve the political

 activities of employees of the UNC System who are candidates for or serving in

-public office.[xii]
+public office.[xiii]

 submit to the General Assembly, the State Board of Education, or any other